-Potential outcome Limit Expected reduction Likelihood of Other considerations scenario in turtle interactions reaching hard cap limit Outcome 2B-LH(a) Trip = No spec Vessel = Lower No trip spec + 2 per vessel Likely to have a similar or greater reduction in interactions in high interaction rate years compared to scenario 2A-LH(b) (48% reduction in 2017 and 58% in 2018 based on simulations) Reduced likelihood of reaching hard cap limit.
+Potential outcome Limit ead turtles under Sub Expected reduction Likelihood of Other considerations scenario in turtle interactions reaching hard cap limit Outcome 2B-LH(a) Trip = No spec Vessel = Lower No trip spec + 2 per vessel Likely to have a similar or greater reduction in interactions in high interaction rate years compared to scenario 2A-LH(b) (48% reduction in 2017 and 58% in 2018 based on simulations) Reduced likelihood of reaching hard cap limit.
 Approximately half of vessels that reach the vessel limit may not contribute to minimizing further interactions by being prohibited from shallow-setting for the remainder of the year (due to only having 2 total interactions per year) Outcome 2B-LH(b) Trip = No spec Vessel = Middle No trip spec + 5 per vessel Likely to have similar reduction in interactions in high interaction rate years compared to scenario 2A-LH(c) (29% reduction in 2017 and 21% in 2018 based on simulations) Reduced likelihood of reaching hard cap limit.
 Most affected cases are likely to contribute to additional reductions in interactions by being prohibited from shallow-setting for the remainder of the year.
 Outcome 2B-LH(c) Trip = No spec Vessel = Upper No trip spec + 10 per vessel Likely to have a limited amount of reduction in interactions given the rare nature of such high levels of interactions by a single vessel.
 Minimal effects on the likelihood of reaching hard cap limit.
 N/A Outcome 2B-LH(d) Trip = Lower Vessel = Middle 2 per trip + 5 per vessel Similar to scenario 2A-LH(b) due to low likelihood of a single vessel having multiple trips with high loggerhead interactions in a year.
 Similar to scenario 2A-LH(b).
 N/A Outcome 2B-LH(e) Trip = Lower Vessel = Upper 2 per trip + 10 per vessel Similar to scenario 2A-LH(b) due to low likelihood of a single vessel having multiple trips with high loggerhead interactions in a year.
 Similar to scenario 2A-LH(b).
 N/A

+Outcome 2B-LH(f) Similar to scenario Similar to scenario N/A

-Outcome 2B-LH(f) Trip = Middle Vessel = Upper 5 per trip + 10 per trip Similar to scenario 2A-LH(c) due to low likelihood of a single vessel having multiple trips with Similar to scenario 2A-LH(c).
-N/A high loggerhead interactions in a year.
+Trip = Middle 5 per trip + 2A-LH(c) due to low 2A-LH(c).

+Vessel = Upper 10 per trip likelihood of a single

+vessel having

+multiple trips with

+high loggerhead

+interactions in a year.